nataliewutc/hack-her-thon2022/README.md

 How to code collaboratively and integrating everything together to make code coherent and readable.
 Learning how best to approach learning coding and therefore we’re in a better position to make the website more accessible and easier to use.

+## What's next
+Implementing the design with React.
+Scrape from more resources e.g. twitter, google.
+Build a chat bot within the website.

 ## Built using
 python, flask, React.js, Figma